 The Division of Medical Physics at CancerCare Manitoba is unique in Canada in that it covers all aspects of cancer control and is responsible for all medical physics services throughout Manitoba: Radiation Protection, Therapeutic Radiation Physics, Diagnostic Physics, Radiation Protection, Medical Devices and Nuclear Electronics.
 There is an active Medical Physics Research program and the University of Manitoba's Graduate Program in Medical Physics is one of only five in Canada to have gained accreditation by the Commission on Accreditation of Medical Physics Educational Programs.

-World class research is conducted at CCMB by medical staff and research scientists at the Manitoba Institute of Cell Biology (MICB), a joint research institute of CancerCare Manitoba and the University of Manitoba, located at the MacCharles site.
+World class research is conducted at CCMB by medical staff and research scientists at the Research Institute of Oncology and Hematology (RIOH), a joint research institute of CancerCare Manitoba and the University of Manitoba, located at the MacCharles site.
 The Institute is dedicated to fundamental research in biology and its relation to health, with a primary emphasis on cancer and related diseases.
-MICB's Translational Research Program enhances interaction and collaborative projects amongst clinicians, epidemiologists and scientists, expediting the application of research results into the clinical arena.
-MICB plays a major role in training graduate and postgraduate students, medical trainees and investigators who come from around the world to work with the MICB staff.
+RIOH's Translational Research Program enhances interaction and collaborative projects amongst clinicians, epidemiologists and scientists, expediting the application of research results into the clinical arena.
+RIOH plays a major role in training graduate and postgraduate students, medical trainees and investigators who come from around the world to work with the RIOH staff.

 Clinical trial research involving both industry and cooperative group trials is offered for both adult and pediatric cancers and blood disorders through CancerCare Manitoba's Clinical Investigation Office.
 Clinical trials are available at the MacCharles and St. Boniface sites.